acham1/blog/_posts/2020-09-18-spot-the-bug-hashes.md

 layout: post
 title: "Spot the Bug: Golang Hashes"
 date: 2020-09-18 02:41:14 -0700
-excerpt: Suppose we want to compute the md5, sha1, and sha256 sums of some string "Foo Bar".
+excerpt: Suppose we want to compute the md5, sha1, and sha256 sums for some string "Foo Bar".
 What's wrong with this routine?
 tags: golang other md5 sha1 sha256 hash
 ---